darkoverlordofdata/doran-dark/readme.md

 a port of the breakout game from learnopengl.com

 ## Why?
-C is simple.
+I want a new C. C is simple.
 It compiles fast.
 I didn't like Borland C++ 2.0 when it came out - too 'gimicky'.
 It's gotten better, but I still think it has a noisy syntax.

 This library is adequate for non-critical use.
 Probably 1/2 the internet runs or did run on hacks that emulate classes in javascript.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup

-## pacman dependancies
+## dependancies
-    mingw64/mingw-w64-x86_64-libblocksruntime 0.4.1-1 [installed]
-        compiler-rt Blocks runtime library for Clang (mingw-w64)

-    mingw64/mingw-w64-x86_64-gc 7.6.8-1 [installed]
-        A garbage collector for C and C++ (mingw-w64)
+    pacman -S mingw-w64-x86_64-libblocksruntime
+    pacman -S mingw-w64-x86_64-gc

 ## example
 ```c